insilichem/gaudiviewx/docs/manual.rst

 .. |icon2| image:: ../src/icons/save.png
     :width: 4%

-Open a new window to save the current data loaded in the table in the same file or in a new one.
+Opens a new window to save the current data loaded in the table in the same or new file.

 |icon3| | Filter
 ****************